 Next, open an application to view all the parts that are required.
 Request recommendations and send school transcripts as early as possible, even before beginning your portion of the application.

-After completing your research, compose your research report, following the guidelines provided in the Rules and Entry Instructions and in the application system.
+After completing your research, compose your research report, following the guidelines provided in the Research Report Instructions and in the application system.
 Upload your report, along with all the other requirements before the Application Deadline.

 How are entries judged?

 Entries are reviewed by three or more PhD scientists, mathematicians, or engineers in the subject area of the entry.
 Scholars and finalists are selected by the judges, using all available entry evidence, with greatest weight given to the Research Report.
 Judges are looking for students exhibiting exceptional research skills, a commitment to academics and their extracurricular pursuits, innovative thinking, and promise as a scientist.

 What Regeneron STS Awards are given?

-Three hundred semifinalists are awarded $2,000; with an additional $2,000 going to their high schools to support STEM education.
+Three hundred scholars are awarded $2,000; with an additional $2,000 going to their high schools to support STEM education.
 The top 300 scholars will also receive an invitation to apply to Regeneron's summer internship program.
 All 40 finalists win an all-expenses-paid trip to Washington, DC for the Regeneron Science Talent Institute where they explain their research to some of the country’s top scientists and compete for the top 10 awards.
 The top award is $250,000.

 - The Regeneron STS 2020 application is now open until Wednesday, November 13, 2019 at 8pm ET.